5 concrete rules for writing clear and effective instructions (with examples)

 Conclusion

 Writing effective work instructions is a learned skill.
+It is different from any other style of writing.

 But follow our 5 rules, and you'll find your instructions become a lot simpler and easier to follow: